mattermost/mattermost-plugin-demo/webapp/README.md

 # Post Type

-This plugin renders a custom post type as part of handling the `OnActivate` hook in the server, dumping the current plugin configuration:
+This plugin renders a custom post type as part of handling the `OnConfigurationChange` hook in the server, dumping the updated plugin configuration:

 ![post type](docs/post_type.png)